worlduniting/bookpub/example-book/Code_Of_Conduct.md

 **C.I.V.A.L.
 Respect**

-In order to maintain a peaceful and respectful community, we agree to respect each others' basic human need to exercise our own distinct:
+In order to maintain a peaceful and respectful community, we agree to respect our basic human needs to exercise our own distinct:

 * (C)reed concerning those questions that we cannot yet answer or observe,
 * (I)ndependence from physical, verbal or written control, coersion or abuse
 * (V)ote for those who will hold control over us,
 * (I)ntimacy with the person we choose to intimately love,
-* (L)ifestyle and our pursuit of happiness.
+* (L)ifestyle and pursuit of happiness.

 ### Enforcement Responsibilities